Two years part-time or one year full-time

-2 evenings a week part-time or 2 afternoon and 2 evenings a week full-time, October to September
+Two evenings a week part-time or two afternoons and two evenings a week full-time, October to September

 This specialist postgraduate degree provides you with high-quality postgraduate training in bioinformatics, including a major research component.
 It provides a foundation for the development of essential bioinformatics knowledge and skills within the context of academic research, as well as an introduction to the emerging field of systems biology.